jnozzi/cocoadev.com/SiteContent/General/SetFilePermission.markdown

 Have you tried setmode()?

-''Or, more specifically, open your terminal and type (without quotes) "man setmode" ... this will tell you everything you ''should'' need to know. ;-) Though examples are what makes this site nice, aren't they?
-Hint hint, guys/gals?''
+*Or, more specifically, open your terminal and type (without quotes) "man setmode" ... this will tell you everything you *should* need to know. ;-) Though examples are what makes this site nice, aren't they?
+Hint hint, guys/gals?*